 One of the world’s largest multimedia content providers was looking for a way to increase the level of user satisfaction by improving the performance of their enormously huge database system.
 They wanted to leverage operational best practices to increase resiliency/uptime, performance, and scalability at the lowest possible cost.
 DB Best provided the customer with the day-to-day operational data management services both on-premises and in the cloud, as well as configured the new architecture for their cloud-based system.
 Discover the benefits […]

 One of our public sector customers was using a distributed SQL Server 2016 database system and was considering an upgrade to unite the servers in one data center, or even a move to the cloud.
-We helped them by using our DBMSys service to perform the overall database health check.
+We helped them by using our DBMSys Platform to perform the overall database health check.
 As part of the database health check, we found several high priority issues which required immediate actions.
-In addition, we provided the customer with detailed information on their existing database system, […]
+In addition, we provided the customer with detailed information on their existing database […]

 Amazon introduced the data extraction agents in the previous release of AWS Schema Conversion Tool (SCT).
 They allowed for migrating all the data from your on-premises data warehouse platforms to Amazon Redshift.
 Wait, what if you don’t need to move all those terabytes of data, and just want to settle for the data generated in the past couple of years?
 Starting from the version 1.0.603, SCT allows filtering the data before uploading it to Redshift.
 In addition, the latest SCT […]